jzanetti/ClimateRisk/doc/source/Concepts.rst

 The unit of flood intensity is ``m``, when the intensity is over approximate ``1 m``, the impact (e.g., ``MDD``) from the event signifciantly increases.

+In **ClimateRisk**, impact function is automatically determined by the predefined hazard type.